Upcoming TOD projects

 MacArthur Transit Village

-- A collaborative effort involving BART, the City of Oakland’s Redevelopment Agency, MacArthur Transit Community Partners and other stakeholders.
-When complete MacArthur Transit Village will include 877 high-density residential units, over 35,000 square feet of retail, a new 478 space BART parking garage and other improvements to the station on what was largely former BART surface parking for the station.
+- The MacArthur Transit Village will include 877 high-density residential units, over 35,000 square feet of retail, a new 481 space BART parking garage, and other improvements to the station on a former BART parking lot.

-- So far, 90 affordable residential units (constructed by BRIDGE housing), the parking garage, and other BART station improvements have been completed.
-Hines Interests has 385 (mostly market rate) units and 22,000 square feet of retail under construction that are expected to be completed in the first half of 2018.
+- So far, 90 affordable residential units (constructed by BRIDGE housing), another 385 residential units and 25,500 square feet of retail space (constructed by Hines Interests), the parking garage, and other BART station improvements have been completed.

-- Construction by Boston Properties on the remaining 403 units and 13,000 square feet of retail is anticipated to commence in mid-2018.
+- In May 2018, Boston Properties began construction on the remaining 402 (high-rise) units and 13,000 square feet of retail with substantial completion anticipated in late 2020.

 - The Walnut Creek Transit Village will consist of approximately 596 multi-family housing units (approximately $7 million will be paid in affordable housing in-lieu fees to the City at the time of building permit issuance), 27,000 square feet of retail space, a new privately-owned replacement parking garage for BART patrons, a new BART zone command police facility, and a new intermodal bus facility.